nuxeo/nuxeo-drive/README.md

 The desktop synchronization client can also be operated from the command-line:

-1. Make sure that the `ndrive` program is installed in a folder that has been added to the `PATH` enviroment variable of your OS.
+1. Make sure that the `ndrive` program is installed in a folder that has been added to the `PATH` enviroment variable of your OS (on Unix like, it may be `~/.local/bin`).

     * You can check by typing the `ndrive --help` command in a console.